 Miles Goforth later sold the rest of his Spanish Land Grant claim to 26-year-old Scotch-Irish entrepreneur Alexander Craighead, who laid out the town of Caledonia in 1818.
 He named the village after Scotland (Caledonia is Latin for Scotland) and sold lots from $1.50 to $5.00 per lot in 1819.

-The families Eversole and Peery were Virginians who became pioneer entrepreneurs of the Bellevue Valley.
-In addition to being farmers, they opened stores, built mills, and established an ironworks, the Springfield Furnace, between Caledonia and Potosi in 1823.
+The families of Eversole and Peery were Virginians who became pioneer entrepreneurs of the Bellevue Valley.
+In addition to being farmers, they opened stores, built mills, and established a forge, the Springfield Furnace, between Caledonia and Potosi in 1823.
 Partners in the Springfield Furnace were Andrew Peery, Jacob Eversole, and Martin Ruggles, one of the earliest emigrants into the valley.
-Peery and Ruggles put up the money and Eversole, who was an engineer, built the plant.
+Peery and Ruggles put up the money, and Eversole, an engineer, built the plant.
 The three also erected a grist and sawmill a few miles downstream from the furnace, which they soon passed to another newly arrived Virginian, Andrew Hunter, and his son John.
 The Hunters would operate the mill for many years.

 Martin Ruggles was from Massachusetts and had acquired his own Spanish land grant.
 He also had an entrepreneur’s crucial edge of education, talent, ambition, and wealth.
 Over the years, he was the first trustee of the Methodist Church property, an elder of Concord Presbyterian Church, and the Master of the Masonic Lodge.
-By the time of his death in 1840, he had become a money lender and owned substantial real estate holdings.
+By 1840, he had become a money lender and owned substantial real estate holdings by the time of his death.

-The furnace, built on the bank of Furnace Creek, was the earliest attempt in Missouri to smelt iron ore and was first called the Eversol, Peery and Ruggles Iron Furnace, after the owners.
-It, along with its subsidiary, the Cedar Creek Forge, first processed ore from Olaer Creek and Iron Mountain.
+The furnace, built on the bank of Furnace Creek, was the earliest attempt in Missouri to smelt iron ore and was first called the Eversol, Peery, and Ruggles Iron Furnace, after the owners.
+Along with its subsidiary, the Cedar Creek Forge, it first processed ore from Olaer Creek and Iron Mountain.
 The furnace succeeded where early operations had not because its owners were merchants and businessmen, not just smelters.
-They advertised as far away as St. Louis, and offered for sale an amazing array of goods including bar iron, custom castings, fireplace backs and jambs, brine kettles, mill iron, lead ore wagon boxes, lead molds, steamboat furnace grates, windowsills, sugar mill rollers, steam engine cylinders and pipes, and domestic holloware such as pots, kettles, skillets, and ovens.
+They advertised as far away as St. Louis and offered for sale an amazing array of goods, including bar iron, custom castings, fireplace backs, and jambs, brine kettles, mill iron, lead ore wagon boxes, lead molds, steamboat furnace grates, windowsills, sugar mill rollers, steam engine cylinders and pipes, and domestic holloware such as pots, kettles, skillets, and ovens.
 They also gained a government contract to produce cannonballs during the Blackhawk War of 1832.
 Certainly, Springfield Furnace was the first Missouri ironworks to produce so many products and market them so widely.